hackerkid/Rocket-Chat/README.md

 git clone https://github.com/Hackerkid/Rocket-Chat.git
 cd Rocket.Chat
 npm install
+cd server
 node app.js

 ```
 Make sure to clone the contents in the www/html directory of the Apache server.
-Open the index.html file in browser to enjoy the chat.
+Open the index.php file in browser to enjoy the chat.